 General Course Requirements:

-- Workshop: Attendance Requirement - Students must attend a minimum number of these sessions. - Students must attend all of these sessions. - In order to participate in this course, students must attend the compulsory seminars prior to and at the conclusion of their tour.
+- Workshop: There is a compulsory attendance requirement in this course. - Students must attend all of these sessions. - In order to participate in this course, students must attend the compulsory seminars prior to and at the conclusion of their tour.

 - Field Study: Induction Requirement - Students must attend and pass the induction requirements before attending these sessions. - Students must complete the induction requirement.